PawDevUK/Portfolio-react/README.md

 ### To Do
+* find better way to display directory tree in readme.md
+* create "contact me" with details to reach me and form to message me directly(back-end required).
 * add github theme to button.
 * add stack icons to project cards.
 * add heart/like to project card (implement db to store global counter for all hearts/likes).